Multiview point cloud registration with anisotropic and space-varying localization noise: Introduction

 Most registration methods are based on an iterative procedure that alternates between the computation of distances between points, and the estimation of a rigid transformation that aligns the point clouds.
 The iterative closest point (ICP) method is the oldest and most popular representative of this approach \cite{Besl92}.
 It retains only the smallest point-to-point distances to establish binary correspondences that enable a fast estimation of the optimal transformation parameters.
 However, the choice of binary correspondences limits the robustness of ICP to noise, missing data and initialization.

 To circumvent this issue, the binary matches can be replaced by fuzzy correspondences.
 This generalization of ICP can be formalized by representing the target point cloud as a Gaussian mixture model (GMM) and solving a maximum likelihood clustering problem with an expectation-maximization algorithm (EM) \cite{Gold98,Chui00,Granger02}.
+In this setting, each point of the target point cloud is the center of a Gaussian component of the GMM.
+Applying an EM algorithm amounts to maximize an auxiliary function where each point correspondence is weighted by the probability to cluster the point of the source point cloud in the GMM centered on the point of the target.
+The E-step is the computation of these clustering probabilities, and the M-step is the estimation of the rigid transformation.
 This strategy can be generalized further by considering a generative approach \cite{Horaud10,Eckart18}, where the GMM represents the distribution that generated both point clouds.
 In this framework, the GMM is estimated jointly with the rigid transformation.
+This is achieved with a conditional EM algorithm: the M-step is subdived in two independent steps, dedicated to the estimation of the rigid transformation and the estimation of the GMM parameters.
 The generative approach can be naturally extended to the registration of multiple point sets, and it can reduce considerably the computational complexity when a low number of GMM components is used.
 A large proportion of multiview registration methods can be cast in this generative framework, which we will call EM-GMM in the remainder of the paper.
+The EM procedure converges to a local maximum, but global convergence is not guaranteed.
+Therefore, it is usually used as a refinement, after a coarse alignment of the point clouds.